API Reference#

 fr.configure(async_database_url="sqlite+aiosqlite:///app.db")

-fr.configure(...) must receive at least one meaningful setup option, such as an app for default exception-handler registration, a database URL, an engine, a session maker, a custom session generator, or an explicit commit_session_on_response policy.
-A bare fr.configure() call raises TypeError.
+fr.configure(...) must receive at least one setup option: an app, database URL, engine, session maker, custom session generator, or a warn_on_uncommitted / warn_on_misuse setting.
+A bare fr.configure() raises TypeError.

-Applications that need more than one database can still use FastAPI and SQLAlchemy directly: provide a custom dependency on a view, or pass a custom session generator to fr.configure(...).
-Restly does not currently provide a public multi-context or multi-engine API.
-See Use a custom session dependency on one view for per-view session wiring.
+For multiple databases, use FastAPI and SQLAlchemy directly: add a custom dependency on a view, or pass a custom session generator to fr.configure(...).
+Restly does not provide a public multi-context or multi-engine API.
+See Use a custom session dependency on one view.

 Exceptions#